 Masturbation was promoted as a safer alternative to sex during the HIV/AIDS epidemic in the ‘80s.

 While male masturbation never enjoyed the same empowerment movement as female masturbation, it was promoted as a safer alternative to sex during the HIV/AIDS epidemic in the ‘80s, says Lieberman.
-Today, we’re seeing a somewhat similar effort to prevent the spread of the coronavirus.
+And in 2020, we saw a somewhat similar effort to prevent the spread of the coronavirus.
 Pornhub, for instance, made its premium subscription service free to encourage viewers to stay home.
 New York City’s guidelines on sex and COVID-19 contained a nugget that was much celebrated across the internet: “You are your safest sex partner.”

 Even before that, though, many companies employed the view of masturbation as self-care as a marketing strategy, Comella points out.
 Over the past few years, sex toy brands have been advertising their products as health aids, using words like “essential” to describe them and selling them on drugstore shelves.